law-motion-for-continuance-for-further-discovery | due diligence in seeking discovery |

 failure to preserve error)

-opposing the motion that he cannot for reasons stated present by affidavit facts essential to justify his opposition."
+party opposing the motion that he cannot for reasons stated present by affidavit facts essential to justify his

+opposition."
 Tex.
 R. Civ.
 P. 166a(g).
-We review the grant or denial of a motion for continuance for an abuse of discretion.
-BMC
+We review the grant or denial of a motion for continuance for an abuse of

-nonexclusive factors when deciding whether a trial court abused its discretion in denying a motion for continuance
+following nonexclusive factors when deciding whether a trial court abused its discretion in denying a motion for

-seeking additional time to conduct discovery: the length of time the case has been on file, the materiality and
+continuance seeking additional time to conduct discovery: the length of time the case has been on file, the

-purpose of the discovery sought, and whether the party seeking the continuance has exercised due diligence to
+materiality and purpose of the discovery sought, and whether the party seeking the continuance has exercised

 STANDARD OF REVIEW OF DENIAL OF MOTION FOR CONTINUANCE: ABUSE OF DISCRETION